 Check out our amazing collection of Instant Pot Recipes.

-This Olive Garden Chicken Gnocchi Soup Instant Pot recipe tastes even better!
+This Chicken Gnocchi Soup recipe tastes even better than Olive Garden’s version!
 A perfect rich soup that’s so easy to make in the Instant Pot just like this Pasta e Fagioli Soup, Broccoli Cheddar Soup & Zuppa Toscana Soup!
 You’ll love them all.

-Todays Creamy Chicken Gnocchi soup is amazingly creamy, thick, filled with tender chicken cubes, pillowy soft gnocchi, baby spinach and lot’s of rich great flavors.
+Todays Chicken Gnocchi soup instant pot recipe is amazingly creamy, thick, filled with tender chicken cubes, pillowy soft gnocchi, baby spinach and lot’s of rich great flavors.
 This soup will keep your guests licking even the last drop from the bowl!
 It’s super addictive!

 Find the Ingredients with actual measurements at the bottom of the post.
 The list below is just a reference.